Assessment of Student Learning

 Georgian Court University has a defined plan to assess student learning at the course, program, and institutional level.
 Courses are assessed through faculty self-reflection using an end-of-course survey as well as through student evaluation using the ETS Student Instructional Report II (SIR II).
 Curricular and cocurricular programs follow a three-year assessment plan based on goals and outcomes, with annual reporting.
 The Office of Assessment coordinates the assessment of the institution’s Institutional Student Learning Goals using data from both curricular and cocurricular programs.

-(This committee meets on the call of the chair or provost on a frequent basis.)
+(This committee meets on the call of the chair or provost on a frequent basis.
+Terms expire in May.)

-Chair (appointed by provost from full-time faculty for two-year term) Andrew Weber (1 year)
+Chair (appointed by provost from full-time faculty for three-year term) Jessica Lisa (through 2027)

 One faculty member appointed by the Executive Officers of the Faculty Assembly (EOFA) from each school:

-HMH School of Nursing & WellnessDenise Nash (2 years)
+HMH School of Nursing & WellnessDenise Van Sant-Smith (through 2027)